danielweidman/pixmob-ir-reverse-engineering/README.md

 ***A huge thanks to Zach Resmer ([@zacharesmer](https://github.com/zacharesmer)) for his help in figuring out the packet structure of the IR transmissions and Steve from Reddit for making some initial in-the-wild IR signal recordings.***

-### Skip down to &quot;Instructions&quot; if you are not interested in the full write-up.
+### Skip down to &quot;Instructions&quot; if you are not interested in the full write-up and just want to light up your bracelet(s)!

 https://user-images.githubusercontent.com/44669548/182740123-8e16b0af-327b-44b2-a6bb-12d9a502a1fd.mp4